 - A. The Board has delegated to the CIO the authority to select and terminate all investment managers of the Plan subject to constraints and parameters contained herein.
-Such authority shall be further subject to Manager Selection, Retention, Evaluation & Termination Procedures ("Procedures"), approved by the CIO, that provide more detailed constraints and parameters. - B. It is the Board's intention that the CIO shall have the necessary authority and resources to effectively select, retain, evaluate, and terminate investment managers with the exceptions of venture capital and co-investments (due to the nascent nature of the venture capital program and investment concentration risk of co-investments).
-The Venture Capital program shall be approved by the Investment Committee and the Board prior to its implementation.
-These exceptions do not pertain to funds where an external manager has discretion. - C. Accordingly, the CIO shall have the authority to: - 1.
-Manage the Investment Personnel of the System, including: - Recommending to the CEO the appointment and duties of all professional, technical, and clerical employees of the Investment Division;
+Such authority shall be further subject to Manager Selection, Retention, Evaluation, exercises Procedures ("Procedures"), approved by the CIOand the General Investment Consultant, that provide more detailed constraints and parameters. - B. It is the Board's intention that the CIO shall have the necessary authority and resources to effectively select, retain, evaluate, and terminate investment managers with the exception of co-investments (due to the investment concentration risk of co-investments).
+This exception does not pertain to funds where an external manager has discretion. - C. Accordingly, the CIO shall have the authority to: - 1.
+Manage the Investment Personnel of the System Plan, including: - Recommending to the CEO the appointment and duties of all professional, technical, and clerical employees of the Investment Division; - b.
+Directing and supervising all Investment Personnel on a day-to-day basis; and - c.
+Evaluating all Investment Personnel and managing their professional development. - Select and terminate investment consultants to assist in the selection, retention, evaluation, and termination of investment managers. - a.
+The CIO may use the services of the general investment consultant appointed by the Board.
+Alternatively, if the services of the general consultant can be unbundled to separate manager research services, the CIO may select a consultant(s) of his or her choice to carry out manager research services that would otherwise have been included in the general investment consultant scope of services. - b.
+The CIO shall ensure that the total fees and expenses associated with the consultants he or she selects are reasonable.
+Total expenses associated with and consultants hired by staff and shall be disclosed within the Annual Fee ReprotReport, provide a report of such fees and expenses to the Investment Committee and the Board on at least a quarterly basis.